 It was all quite fascinating, but our adventure was just starting.

 We continued to divide the edges in half for both objects, going deeper and deeper inside.
 We had Zeno in mind.
 By the 45th step inside (of course, on paper only), we were in the range of the sizes measured within particle physics.
 We called it the CERN-scale.
-In another 67 steps within, we were down in the Planck scale.
+In another 67 steps within, we were down within the Planck scale.
 That was a total of 112 steps from our little 2.5″ tetrahedron down to the all those dimensionless constants that make up the Planck base units.
 We rather quickly learned that what we were doing was applying base-2 notation by using the Planck base units for scaling.
 We then learned about Kees Boeke’s base-10 work in 1957 (also in a high school).